zieren/wasted-youth-tracker/README.md

 ## Project Status

 This software is a work in progress.
-As of January 2022 it is just about to enter a (more or less) public beta test.

 As you can tell by a single glance, the design of the web UI has not been a high priority so far.
 That should eventually be addressed.